What are the different types of damages that are awarded in a personal injury lawsuit?

 Part of the damages you may recover after a car accident are the wages you lost as you spent time recovering.
 Our team of lawyers will also be able to help you show how the injuries you sustained have diminished your capacity to earn wages at your full potential.
 Direct loss of current wages and the loss of potential future wages are both damages that can be applied in a car accident claim.

 Pain and Suffering

-Legally pain and suffering refers to the mental or physical distress that was suffered by the victim as a result of a car accident.
-Damages recovered for pain and suffering depend on the type of injury and the affect it has had on your quality of life.
+Legally pain and suffering refer to the mental or physical distress that was suffered by the victim as a result of a car accident.
+Damages recovered for pain and suffering depend on the type of injury and the effect it has had on your quality of life.
 The amount of physical pain associated with the injury and any disability or disfigurement you may now be living with are all considered pain and suffering damages.
 In some circumstances, mental anguish and emotional stress can be grouped into pain and suffering as well.